|

 narcotic, drug that produces analgesia (pain relief), narcosis (state of stupor or sleep), and addiction (physical dependence on the drug).
 In some people narcotics also produce euphoria (a feeling of great elation).

-List of Opioids (Narcotic Analgesics): Uses, Examples, & Side ...
+List of Opioids (Narcotic Analgesics): Uses, Examples, & Side Effects ...

 Opioids are used to provide relief from moderate-to-severe acute or chronic pain.
 They are also called opiates, opioid analgesics, narcotics, or narcotic analgesics.